 The Court’s full opinion is available here.

 Super Lawyers named Illinois complex business litigator Peter Lubin a Super Lawyer and Illinois business dispute trial attorney Patrick Austermuehle a Rising Star in the Categories of Business Litigation, Class Action, and Consumer Rights Litigation.
 Lubin Austermuehle’s Illinois business trial lawyers have over thirty years of experience litigating complex fraud, copyright, non-compete agreement, trademark and libel suits, class action, consumer rights, and many different types of business and commercial litigation disputes.
 Our Wilmette and Orland Park business dispute lawyers, civil litigation lawyers, and copyright attorneys handle emergency business lawsuits involving copyrights, trademarks, injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits, and many different kinds of business disputes involving shareholders, partnerships, closely-held businesses and employee breaches of fiduciary duty.
 We also assist Chicago and Wheaton area businesses and business owners who are victims of fraud.
-You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact us by calling at 630-333-0333.
 You can also contact us online through our Contact Us page here.